apurvaone/Webbit/README.md

 * Using the Extension icon from the toolbar in Chrome
 <img width="339" alt="popup" src="https://github.com/apurvaone/Webbit/assets/57245377/fc68b455-82ac-4099-8904-e419f4a34816">

-* Use overlay buttons on the bottom right of the webpage.
+* Using overlay buttons on the bottom right of the webpage.
 <img width="254" alt="overlay" src="https://github.com/apurvaone/Webbit/assets/57245377/c6e8491f-8dc6-46f9-b9c0-242b33a90b89">